 PPA as we know it today was officially formed in 1880.
 Photography was becoming a real and recognized profession and, as we know, with greater success comes greater challenges.
 PPA developed programs to deal with the financial and managerial issues photographers were facing and helped them thrive, even during difficult economic times.
 It also established a tradition of continuing education by providing annual forums for noted photographers.

-Today, PPA is over 25,000 members strong and growing every day.
+Today, PPA is a photography group over 26,000 members strong and growing every day.
 For over 140 years, we have represented photographers in a professional, caring manner.
 We face issues the founders never imagined, and we continue to adapt to a changing environment.
 But there is one thing that won’t ever change—we will work tirelessly to support photographers, protect your livelihood, enhance your knowledge and push you to be as successful as you can be.

 If this historical snapshot isn't quite enough for you, dig in to the loads of details below:

 The history of PPA illuminates the history of professional photography.
 For example, though this photography association was first organized in 1869, its roots reach back a year earlier when concerned photographers, united against Ambrotype patent restrictions, first started discussing the need for what became NPA.
 Although succeeding in preventing the reissue of the patent, the group disbanded in 1876 because of lack of interest.